Does Mrs. White Pass the Biblical Tests of a Prophet?

 Questionable test #4: Supernatural feats

 Some Adventists point to supposed supernatural events that were reported to have occurred in some of Mrs. White's earlier visions as evidence she was a prophet.
 For example, there are reports of her not breathing during vision or holding up heavy objects with supernatural strength.
-Advocates of Ellen White claim that these phenomena are similar to those encountered by the prophet Daniel.
+Advocates of Ellen White claim that these phenomena are similar to those experienced by the prophet Daniel.
 Whether or not Mrs. White exhibited the same characteristics as Daniel is a matter of great debate, but General Conference President A.G.
 Daniells cuts right to the heart of the matter:

 "Now with reference to the evidences: I differ with some of the brethren who have put together proofs or evidences of the genuineness of this gift, in this respect, - I believe that the strongest proof is found in the fruits of this gift to the church, not in physical and outward demonstrations.
 For instance, I have heard some ministers preach, and have seen it in writing, that Sister White once carried a heavy Bible - I believe they said it weighed 40 pounds - on her out-stretched hand, and looking up toward the heavens quoted texts and turned the leaves over and pointed to the texts, with her eyes toward the heavens.
 I do not know whether that was ever done or not.
 I am not sure.
 I did not see it, and I do not know that I ever talked with anybody that did see it.
 But, brethren, I do not count that sort of thing as a very great proof.
 I do not think that is the best kind of evidence.
 If I were a stranger in an audience, and heard a preacher enlarging on that, I would have my doubts.
 That is, I would want to know if he saw it.
 He would have to say, No, he never did.
 Then I would ask, 'Did you ever see the man that did see it?'
 And he would have to answer, 'No, I never did.'